ppy/osu-wiki/news/2025/2025-11-11-resurrection-cup-2025-results.md

 ## Highlights

-With tarczynski esports’ all-Polish lineup claiming the championship title, Monkey Business securing a strong second-place finish, and the Australian representatives FIAT MULTIPLA rounding out the podium, the tournament concluded with a thrilling display of skill and coordination.
-Let’s revisit some of the standout moments that defined this intense competition!
+With tarczynski esports' all-Polish lineup claiming the championship title, Monkey Business securing a strong second-place finish, and the Australian representatives FIAT MULTIPLA rounding out the podium, the tournament concluded with a thrilling display of skill and coordination.
+Let's revisit some of the standout moments that defined this intense competition!

 ### Round of 32: esnupicore vs. manie pls spaRE ME